anascacais/MLB-P5-P6/README.md

 ## How to get the DB information:

-- Download the Seer Medical DB with the following structure: a folder containing folders with the patients' IDs, each containing all the patient's files;
+- Download the Seer Medical DB with the following structure: a folder containing folders with the patients' IDs, each containing all the patient's files (e.g.: *MSEL_01808*);
 - In the script annot2patient.py, change the two directories to fit your needs and RUN the script;
 - A folder called "Patient-Info" will be created and populated with the DB info for each patient;
 - Each patient object hols the information of the corresponding patient from all the patient's files, including: directory with the original patient's files, available modalities and seizure information (i.e.: seizure type, files that contain those seizures and respective indexes).